collapsed-stacks/firearms/questions/470/what-considerations-need-to-be-taken-to-construct-a-bottom-ejecting-pistol.md

 - posted by: [Chris Agocs](https://stackexchange.com/users/-1/12-chris-agocs) on 2011-11-10
 - score: 3

-<p><strong>Ejection</strong></p>
+**Ejection**

-<p>The ejector itself would be tricky.
+The ejector itself would be tricky.
 In a traditional side-ejecting gun, the ejector is mounted to the frame opposite the ejection port.
-On your bottom-ejecting pistol, the ejector would have to be stationary relative to the frame, but above the ejecting casing somehow.</p>
+On your bottom-ejecting pistol, the ejector would have to be stationary relative to the frame, but above the ejecting casing somehow.

-<p>Now that I think of it, the extractor would somehow have to live on the bottom of the slide, riding on the frame.
-I can't imagine that would be a very good place for such a part.</p>
+Now that I think of it, the extractor would somehow have to live on the bottom of the slide, riding on the frame.
+I can't imagine that would be a very good place for such a part.

-<p><strong>Feeding</strong></p>
+**Feeding**

-<p>The problem with bottom ejecting in a handgun is there's just no good place to put the magazine.
+The problem with bottom ejecting in a handgun is there's just no good place to put the magazine.
 You could side-mount it if you're into the whole Sten gun look, or you could top mount it like an FN-P90.
 Neither are terribly conducive to being a balanced handgun though.
-Also, the feed ramp won't be able to live in a traditional frame.</p>
+Also, the feed ramp won't be able to live in a traditional frame.

-<p><strong>Design</strong></p>
+**Design**

-<p>The more I think of it, the more I think this could be done in a non-traditional manner.
+The more I think of it, the more I think this could be done in a non-traditional manner.
 Rather than having a slide-on-frame like most handguns, this could be one with an internal bolt.
-If you had a heavy barrel and a rearward, top-feeding magazine, there's no reason you couldn't make a balanced (if heavy) handgun that ejects downward.</p>
+If you had a heavy barrel and a rearward, top-feeding magazine, there's no reason you couldn't make a balanced (if heavy) handgun that ejects downward.

 ## Answer 567